MarcelvanderPoel/ud120-projects/final_project/README.md

 Machine learning in this case can be useful by classifying persons based on the financial and email data into a POI group and a non-POI group.
 For this purpose, POI were identified based on the fact if they were indicted, reached a settlement or plea deal or testified in exchange for prosecution immunity

-The dataset provided contains 146 datapoints and 21 features.
+The dataset provided contains 146 datapoints and 21 features (14 financial, 6 email and 1 POI feature).
 From the 146 datapoints, 18 are marked as POI and 128 are marked as non-POI.
+Not all datapoints have values for every feature:

 </div>
 <table class="tg">